cchabanois/mesfavoris/README.rst

 ---------------
 Share bookmarks
 ---------------
+You can save some of your bookmarks to gDrive.
+It can be useful

+- when you work on the same projects on both your laptop computer and desktop computer
-Use cases : laptop/desktop computer , share with team
+- if you want to share some bookmarks with your team

 Connecting to GDrive
 ~~~~~~~~~~~~~~~~~~~~